 Intel Core i9 9900k is one of the most potent processors released by the company, and still, there is no other CPU that can beat its raw Gaming performance.
 This CPU comes with eight cores and sixteen threads, which are enough to max out any latest title or application these days.
-It has a core clock of 3.9Ghz which is good enough.
-The multiplier of this processor is factory unlocked, and you can take it up to 5Ghz with any Z390 chipset motherboard.
+It has a core clock of 3.9Ghz, which is good enough.
+This processor’s multiplier is factory unlocked, and you can take it up to 5Ghz with any Z390 chipset motherboard.

-We did the proper research and compiled a list of some of the Best Motherboards for i9 9900K.
+We did the proper research and compiled some of the Best Motherboards for i9 9900K.
 All you have to do is select the best motherboard according to your budget and get it for this chip.
 So let’s start with our first board.

-That’s all about the specification of this motherboard and now heads toward the cons we have noticed in it.
-No doubt, this motherboard got amazing features set, but still, this one is costly for any Intel Coffee Lake processor.
+That’s all about this motherboard’s specification and now heads toward the cons we have noticed in it.
+No doubt, this motherboard has a fantastic feature set, but this one is still costly for any Intel Coffee Lake processor.
 The storage performance on this motherboard can be much better, but I’m not sure if most of you notice it.
-Also, for this price, motherboards come with 10GBPS Ethernet port, but this one lacks, and that’s all about it.
+Also, for this price, motherboards come with a 10GBPS Ethernet port, but this one lacks, and that’s all about it.

 This is an E-ATX motherboard, and you need a full tower case for it; otherwise, it might do some compatibility issues.
-This motherboard is best for Intel i9 9900k, but only if you can afford this; otherwise, we have some cheap options with the same features set.
+This is the best motherboard for i9 9900k, but only if you can afford this; otherwise, we have some cheap options with the same features set.

 Auros Xtreme is the Gigabyte flagship motherboard series, and there is no doubt that these motherboards give the best power delivery to the components attached to it.
 This motherboard is still expensive but a lot cheaper than the above mentioned.
 It has 16 Phase Power Design VRM, which is best for Intel i9 9900k, and you can overclock any Intel mainstream processor with this motherboard.
 For memory, it has four RAM DIMMs and supports maximum memory of 128GB at the clock speed of 4400Mhz overclocked.